W33KT/RateYouLike/README.md

 # RateYouLike Project Code Overview

 ## Project Introduction
-**RateYouLike** is an independent project inspired by a widely-used open-source project https://github.com/cs001020/hmdp from China, reimagined as a scalable local business review application.
+**RateYouLike** is an independent project.
 The platform allows users to explore shops, post reviews, interact with others through likes and comments, and search for nearby stores.
 The project demonstrates a full-stack approach, focusing on backend service design, system optimization, and clean architecture.
 Key technologies used include **Java, Spring Boot, MyBatis-Plus, MySQL, Redis, and Kafka**.
 The project emphasizes modularity, maintainability, and performance optimization in high-concurrency scenarios.

 ## Code Structure and Branching
 The project repository is organized into two main branches: